dave1010/clipea/README.md

 Then to edit, press `<up>` then ` ignore node modules` to get something like

     $ find . -name "*.js" -not -path "./node_modules/*"

-### More examples

-    ?? count loc recursively
-    ?? open my shell login script in my editor
-    ?? git fetch, rebase master, safely force push
-    ?? open bbc news
-    ?? check the spf record for example.com

-GPT-4 mode: just start the query with a "4".
-Remember that OpenAI charge lots more for GPT-4.
-Generally the standard GPT-3.5 is fine for commandline stuff.

-    ??
-4 create a text file explaining quantum mechanics in a haiku in the style of a pirate

-You can also send in data via stdin.
-Clipea limits you to 8192 bytes, so the LLM isn't overwhelmed.

-    ls -F | ?? explain this project setup

-Generally it's best to give Clipea a filename to process, rather than the actual file contents.

-    ?? count how many packages are in package.json

-Clipea gets given some environment information like your OS, shell and path.
-This allows it to give better responses.

-    ?? wheres my shell config
-    ?? install curl
-    ?? compare README.md to my clipboard

 ## 🚀 Installation and setup